Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis

-\textbf{Effect of Semantic Preserving Module.} By adding the proposed semantic preserving module $G_s$, the overall performance is further boosted with 3.0, 0.5 and 1.9 point improvements on the mIoU, Acc and FID metrics, respectively.
-This means the proposed semantic preserving module indeed learns and highlights class-specific semantic feature maps, leading to better generation results.
+\textbf{Effect of Semantic Preserving Module.} By adding $G_s$, the overall performance is further boosted on all the three datasets.
+This means $G_s$ indeed learns and highlights class-specific semantic feature maps, leading to better generation results.
+In Figure~\ref{fig:city_seg}, we show some samples of the generated semantic maps.
+We observe that the semantic maps produced by the results with $G_s$ (i.e., ``Label by Ours II'' in Figure \ref{fig:city_seg}) are more accurate than those without using $G_s$ (``Label by Ours I'' in Figure \ref{fig:city_seg}).
+Moreover, we visualize three channels in~$\mathcal{F}'$ on Cityscapes in Figure~\ref{fig:semantic_block}(right), i.e., road, car, and vegetation.
+Each channel learns well the class-level deep representations.

-In Fig. \ref{fig:city_seg}, we show some samples of the generated semantic maps.
-We observe that the semantic maps produced by the results after the proposed semantic preserving module (i.e., `Label by EdgeGAN II' in Fig. \ref{fig:city_seg}) are more accurate than those without using the proposed semantic preserving module (`Label by EdgeGAN I' in Fig. \ref{fig:city_seg}).
-Moreover, we provide quantitative results on both datasets in Table \ref{tab:two_stages}.
-We can see that the proposed semantic preserving module indeed learns better class-specific feature representation, leading better performance on both datasets.
-Lastly, we also observe that our generated semantic maps are much better than those generated by GauGAN \cite{park2019semantic}.
-Both quantitative and qualitative results confirm the effectiveness of the proposed semantic preserving module.
+\textbf{Effect of Similarity Loss.} By adding the proposed label generator $G_l$ and similarity loss, the overall performance is further boosted on all three metrics.
+This means the proposed similarity loss indeed captures more intra-class and inter-class semantic dependencies, leading to better semantic layouts in the generated images.